seamplex/feenox/doc/tutorials/000-setup/README.markdown

 at all.
 Therefore, Gmsh can be used even through `ssh` or `docker` where there is no graphical device.
-However, it does provide a GUI that is very handy to create the `.geo` in the first place and to help identify the ids of the surfaces that will be subject to boundary conditions.
+However, it does provide a GUI that is very handy to create the `.geo` in the first place and to help identify the ids of the surfaces that will be subject to boundary conditions (or volumes for material properties).
 So you will be able to go through the tutorials in text-only mode but you will not be able to exploit its full potential nor even see what the mesh you are using look like.

   [Gmsh’s MSH format]: http://gmsh.info/doc/texinfo/gmsh.html#MSH-file-format
   [Gmsh]: http://gmsh.info/